Secure Access to Virtual Desktops & Apps

 Whitelist / Blacklist Traffic

 IT can control which sites the user can and cannot visit from inside Workspot Client by configuring a blacklist/whitelist.
 Browser based apps can leverage this feature for restricted intranet access.

 Big Data Contextual Security

-When a user accesses enterprise IT assets, Workspot Client collects contextual data about who did what, when, where, and how.
+When a user accesses their organization’s IT assets, Workspot Client collects contextual data about who did what, when, where, and how.
 Workspot cannot see this data and only collects it for relevant business activity – it does not collect data from personal applications such as Facebook – on the device.
 This data can be used for regulatory and compliance purposes, auditing, and adaptive authentication.